-Chapter 5 Treatment of taxation decisions that we are proposing to change
+Chapter 5 Treatment of taxation decisions that we are changing

-Pre-review taxation IM decision TX02
+Current taxation IM decision TX02

 Decision TX02

 Tax legislation and cost allocation to be applied

 When calculating regulatory taxable income, the cost allocation IM and tax legislation (to the extent practicable) are to be used, subject to other relevant provisions in the IMs.
 Debt interest should be calculated using a notional leverage that is consistent with the cost of capital IM.